to the Consolidated Financial Statements of InVision AG as of 31 December 2017 in accordance with IFRS and § 315e of the German Commercial Code

 |of which fixed compensation||5,000||5,000|

 Otherwise in the fiscal year, the Supervisory Board members were not granted any loans or provided any advances for future payments, and no contingent liabilities were incurred for the benefit of such persons.

 The fee for the Company’s annual accounts auditor, which was recognised for fiscal year 2017, consists of the following:

 |Auditing service for the annual accounts||48||50|

 Since the internal and external business processes for all products and services are to the largest extent identical, they collectively represent a single operating segment within the meaning of IFRS8.

-The Executive Board and the Supervisory Board propose to carry forward the group result to new account.
+The Executive Board and the Supervisory Board propose to carry forward the net profit to new account.

-On 28 January 2016, the Executive Board and Supervisory Board issued a statement under § 161 of the German Stock Corporation Act regarding the extent to which it has elected to comply with the recommendations of the “Government Commission of the German Corporate Governance Code” and published this statement on the Internet at (/investors/compliance-statement/).
+On 26 January 2018, the Executive Board and Supervisory Board issued a statement under § 161 of the German Stock Corporation Act regarding the extent to which it has elected to comply with the recommendations of the “Government Commission of the German Corporate Governance Code” and published this statement on the Internet at Investors.